Skip to main content

 Quick answer

-Hiring your first window tint installer is the single highest-leverage operational decision a shop owner makes.
-The wrong hire produces customer complaints, wasted film, missed appointments, and bay damage.
-The right hire scales the shop.
-Use a structured three-stage process: a phone screen testing fundamentals, a paid practical install on a staff vehicle, and a 90-day probationary period with explicit metrics.
-Pay structure should be base + per-job bonus to align incentives.
-Polar Tint franchisees get the full hiring playbook on day 3 of flagship training.
+Hiring your first installer is the highest-leverage operational decision a tint shop owner makes: the wrong hire produces complaints, wasted film, missed appointments, and bay damage, while the right hire scales the shop.
+Use a structured three-stage process — a phone screen on fundamentals, a paid practical install on a staff vehicle, and a probationary period with explicit quality and throughput metrics.
+Pay base plus a per-job bonus so incentives reward clean work at a steady pace, and budget the comp to your local labor market. <strong>Polar Tint</strong> franchisees get the full hiring playbook, scoring rubric, and an owner network as part of training, so you are not building this from scratch.

 Why the first installer hire is so high-stakes